STRHercules/VSCharBundle/README.md

 ### All characters are unique additions, do not replace or reskin anything.

-*NOTE: The character list has grown too large to accurately click and scroll through using the mouse, I recommend using WASD/Arrow Keys/Controller in lieu of using the mouse.*

 ## This mod will install all of my custom characters and custom weapons and passive;